LukeGrahamLandry/franca/README.md

 ## Supported Targets

-The self-hosted backend generates machine code for arm64 (aarch64), amd64 (x86_64) and wasm.
+The self-hosted backend generates machine code for arm64 (aarch64), amd64 (x86_64), riscv64, and wasm32.
 There is no dependency on assemblers, linkers, llvm, or xcode-codesign.

 - mach-o (macos): executables, dynamic libraries, relocatable object files